-AP Statistics (also available as a dual credit CCP Option - 3 credit hours) 1 credit
+AP Statistics (also available for CCP credits)

 Advanced statistics covers probability, frequency distributions, hypothesis testing, and correlations.
 Students manipulate data and estimate the probability of an event occurring.
 Students will be prepared to take the optional AP exam in early May.